 While I’m waiting for my new lights to arrive, I’ve gone back to work on the front of the rowhouse.
-I want this to look more or less like a San Francisco painted lady, and at the beginning of this project I spent a lot of time pouring over library books to get ideas for how I could decorate the front of the house.
+I want this to look more or less like a San Francisco painted lady, and at the beginning of this project I spent a lot of time poring over library books to get ideas for how I could decorate the front of the house.

 First up: windows.
 I’m using two window styles, a traditional window with a crown molding-like pediment on the bay window, and bonnet pediment windows everywhere else.
 Here they are during painting… that’s a lot of painting!